Montjuïc (Girona): Montjuïc in the 20th century

 The area around the fortress was undeveloped at the start of the 20th century.
 In the 1930s the City Council of Girona planned the first urbanization of the mountain, with a school and a city-garden for the working class.
 Planning was interrupted by the Spanish Civil War (1936-1939), however.
 Under the Franco city councils, the project was abandoned.
 Although the mountain was declared a green zone in 1955, the Girona city council could not obtain the transfer of land from the castle, which was military property.

+Between 1950 and 1970 immigrants from elsewhere in Spain, mainly Andalusia and Extremadura, moved to Girona searching for better employment opportunities.
+Many built their own houses around the Castle forming a shanty town.
+By the late 1960s nearly 3000 immigrants had settled on the hill.

 In 1966 Ferran de Vilallonga bought the land and prepared a definitive urbanization.
-By then nearly 3000 immigrants from the rest of the Iberian Peninsula had settled on the hill in shanties.
-Between 1967 and 1971, after the expulsion of the squatters, a suburb was built for middle- to upper-class residents on Montjuïc.
+Between 1967 and 1971 the squatters were pushed out to other neighborhoods of Girona, and a suburb was built for middle- to upper-class residents on Montjuïc.
 Residential buildings ultimately covered the entire mountain, surrounding the ruins of the castle.
 In 1986 the population of Montjuïc was 1381 inhabitants.